New cardiac facilities open - thanks to your support

 "Our patients are seen in a much more pleasant environment and, perhaps most importantly, the whole process is much quicker for them."

-Director of Fundraising, Jayne Ozanne, said: "We are incredibly grateful to all those who have worked so hard for the Heartfelt Appeal, helping to make this new facility a reality.
+Head of Fundraising, Eleanor Jones, said: "We are incredibly grateful to all those who have worked so hard for the Heartfelt Appeal, helping to make this new facility a reality.

 "Over the past two years we have seen a huge amount of fundraising: from dinners and dances to marathons, cake sales, variety shows and even aunt sally tournaments and chessathons!